Hot Yoga FAQ’s

 All of our hot yoga classes offer an excellent cardiovascular workout and will burn fat.
 If you incorporate a minimum of three hot yoga classes per week along with healthy food choices, you will soon notice weight stabilization.
 Hot yoga also works to help your digestive, endocrine, lymphatic, and respiratory systems work at an optimal level, and brings heightened body awareness.
 Taken together, these benefits help you crave better food choices and portions.

 Why use heat and humidity?

-The elevated temperature and humidity protects muscles by allowing for deeper range of motion, intensifies the cardiovascular workout, and detoxifies the body through sweat.
+The elevated hot yoga temperature and humidity protects muscles by allowing for deeper range of motion, intensifies the cardiovascular workout, and detoxifies the body through sweating.
 As is true when adjusting to any new setting, the environment can be a formidable challenge for the new practitioner, but students adjust much more quickly than they expect.
-As an added benefit, the combination of heat & humidity experienced at our yoga studio, on a consistent basis, will help outdoor athletes better acclimate to summer conditions, without the harmful side effects of sun exposure, and therefore increase performance.
+As an added benefit, the combination of heat & humidity experienced at our hot yoga studio, on a consistent basis, will help outdoor athletes better acclimate to summer conditions, without the harmful side effects of sun exposure, and therefore increase performance.

-What should I bring to class?
+What should I bring to hot yoga class?

-What is basic class etiquette?
+What is basic hot yoga class etiquette?